oborba/docsbr/README.md

 # Docsbr

-A cli to create valid Br documents for development :
+A cli to create valid Br documents for development purpose :

 * Cfp
-*Cnpj
+* Cnpj

 ## Usage